mutablelogic/go-sqlite/sys/sqlite3/README.md

 files and libraries to be available to link against, of course).

 In order to locate the __pkgconfig__ file in a non-standard location, use the `PKG_CONFIG_PATH` environment variable.
-For example, to run the tests:
+For example, I have installed sqlite using `brew install sqlite` and this is how I run the tests:

 ```bash
 [bash] git clone git@github.com:djthorpe/go-sqlite.git